-The Group participates in the real estate business and it is very important to strictly comply with environmental laws and regulations on construction works.
-Any failure to observe the relevant environmental laws and regulations may result in rejection of the applications for construction projects by the relevant authorities.
-The Group has strictly abided by the relevant environmental laws and regulations at the construction site of each project, including but not limited to environmental protection, sewage treatment and environmental noise control, and engaged the professional greening company to transplant the trees near the site, sparing no efforts to contribute to the environmental protection.
-In addition to environmental protection, the Group also participated in the "Spring Thunder Hope Student Assistance Activities" (希望春雷助學活動) and poverty alleviation activities of Dongbei Village to shoulder the social responsibility during the year.
+The Group operates in the real estate business and it is very important to strictly comply with environmental laws and regulations on construction work.
+Any failure to observe the relevant environmental laws and regulations may result in the relevant authorities' rejection of the applications for construction projects.
+The Group strictly abided by relevant environmental laws and regulations at the construction site of each project, including but not limited to environmental protection, sewage treatment and environmental noise control, as well as engaged a professional greening company to relocate the trees near the site, sparing no efforts in contributing to environmental protection.
+In addition to environmental protection, the Group also participated in the "希望春蕾助學活動"(Spring Thunder Hope Student Assistance Activities) and the poverty alleviation activities of Dongbei Village to shoulder the social responsibility during the year.

-The Company is currently in the process of preparing the environmental, social and governance reports for the year ended 31 December 2016.
-The information contained in this report is based solely on the Company's environmental, social and governance policies and performance and internal management information.
-As at the date of this report, the environmental, social and governance information of the Group for the year ended 31 December 2016 has not yet been finalised and may subject to necessary adjustments.
-Such information, which may differ from the information contained in this report, is expected to be published in June 2017.
+The Company is currently in the process of preparing its environmental, social and governance report for the year ended 31 December 2017.
+The information contained in this report is based solely on the Company's environmental, social and governance policies, performance, along with information of internal management.
+As at the date of this report, the environmental, social and governance information of the Group for the year ended 31 December 2017 has yet to be finalised and may be subject to necessary adjustments.
+Such information, which may differ from the information contained in this report, is expected to be published on or before July 2018.